stolostron/rhacm-docs/README.md

 As mentioned earlier, this documentation is still a work in progress.
 If you have suggestions for improvements, feel free to open a documentation issue in the GitHub repository.

-If you do not use the template, follow this process to open a GitHub issue:

-1. Select the _Issues_ tab.
-2. Select **New issue**.
-3. Provide detailed descriptions of the changes.
-If you provide your contact information, we can contact you with any questions related to your issue.
-4. Add `squad-doc` label to the issue.
-5. Submit the issue.
 ______________________________________________________________________________________________________________________________

 ## For Red Hat Advanced Cluster Management for Kubernetes documentation and developers only